-To replicate the Chinese network in India, I first identify the cities in India which would have been chosen by the Chinese policy and then build a counterfactual network to connect them through the Indian terrain in a way that minimizes construction costs.23 68 Indian cities fulfill one of the two criteria, i.e. having a population above 500,000 or being a state capital.
+struction costs.30 68 Indian cities fulfill one of the two criteria, i.e. having a population above 500,000 or being a state capital.
 The location of these cities is shown in Figure 6.

-In order to determine the network which connects all targeted cities in a leastcost manner, one first needs to obtain a measure for road construction costs on the Indian terrain.
-I follow Faber (2013) and assume that the construction costs on a given 1x1 km cell of land depends on the slope and the share of water and built up area in the following way:
+In order to determine the network which connects all targeted cities in a least-cost manner, one first needs to obtain a measure for road construction costs on the Indian terrain.
+I follow Faber (2014) and assume that the construction costs on a given 1x1 km cell of land depends on the slope and the share of water and built up area in the following way: